tbop02k/DataScience_language_trend/readme.md

-## What programming language Data Scientist use most?  (from 2018 Stack Overflow Developer Survey )
+## What programming language does Data Scientists use the most?  (from the 2018 Stack Overflow Developer Survey )

-(survey from total about 100000 users)
+(survey with a total of  about 100000 users)

 Dataset: <https://www.kaggle.com/stackoverflow/datasets>